Welcome to the Barcelona Microeconometrics Summer School (BMiSS)

 - Researchers and professionals from public institutions (economists from ministries of economy, labor, industry, etc.,) or private institutions (economists from the research departments of financial firms or consultants) whose work requires the handling and treatment of individual data.

 - PhD and master students in economics (or in the social sciences) who intend to or are in the process of preparing dissertations with an empirical component that requires an econometric treatment of individual data.

 - Holders of undergraduate degrees in economics or the social sciences who wish to round out their background in quantitative topics that have a general and/or specific applicability.

 To be considered for admission, applicants must have:

 - Strong background in Economics or related fields

 - Working knowledge of English

 There is limited space in the Barcelona GSE Summer School Courses.
 Among the candidates who meet the eligibility criteria, the Barcelona GSE will select those with more outstanding professional and/or academic careers.
 Experience in the handling of data in public and private institutions will be valued.

-The fee for each course includes the lectures and practical sessions, as well as coffee breaks and any material required for the course.
+Fees include coffee breaks and any material required for the course.

 Applications will be evaluated by the program directors and candidates will be informed of their decision.
 A document will be attached to our response with payment information.
 Before applying, please read through the summer school cancellation policy and other regulations.